pivlab/INCLUDE_TR01/README.md

 ### [GTEx](https://gtexportal.org/home/)

 Within this repository, we obtain the GTEx Analysis V8 Gene TPMs data through the [`GTEx` Portal](https://gtexportal.org/home/), further process it, and apply [`PLIER`](https://github.com/wgmao/PLIER).

+## Website

+You can access the complete analysis and results of the project on its [website](https://pivlab.github.io/plier_recount3/)